wlion/coding-challenge-api/README.md

 4. Ensure that you are logged into your account while working on the coding challenge to ensure that your work is auto-saved.
 If you want to manually save your work, your may press <kbd>CMD</kbd> + <kbd>S</kbd> at any time.

 5. To ensure no work is lost, we advise you to keep a local backup of your work.
-You may do this by going to clicking "Export to Zip" under the "File" menu within CodeSandbox.
+You may do this by clicking "Export to Zip" under the "File" menu within CodeSandbox.

 ## Requirements